OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteAeroDyn/user_guide/output.rst

-If you set the ``Echo`` flag to ``TRUE`` in the KiteAeroDyn driver file or the KiteAeroDyn primary input file, the contents of those files will be echoed to a file with the naming conventions, *Basefile.ech* for the where ``Basefile`` is either the name of the driver input file or the KiteAeroDyn input file.
+If you set the ``Echo`` flag to ``TRUE`` in the KiteAeroDyn driver file or the KiteAeroDyn primary input file, the contents of those files will be echoed to a file with the naming conventions, *Basefile.ech*, where ``Basefile`` is either the name of the driver input file or the KiteAeroDyn input file.
 The echo files are
 helpful for debugging your input files.
 The contents of an echo file